crossbario/crossbar/docs/pages/getting-started/Quick-Start.md

 Here, `./.crossbar/config.json` is a configuration file for a Crossbar.io node while the other files are for the application itself.

-For further information about getting started with specific languages, see this [overview](Choose your Weapon).
+For further information about getting started with specific languages, see the [overview on this page](Getting Started).

 ## Run the Application